“How are you doing?” Someone asks as if it’s an easy answer.

-Some of the deepest groans and lamentings I have ever experienced were sung to the Lord upon the death of our baby.
+Some of the deepest groans and lamentings I have ever experienced were sung to the Lord upon the death of our babies.

-In the midst of this tragedy, I nearly perished losing well over half of my blood (close to 60%).
+In the midst of the first tragedy of losing a baby, I nearly perished, losing well over half of my blood (close to 67%).
 I could say that it was an accumulation of many people who saved my life starting with my husband, the surgeon, my daughter, and a friend, BUT it was God who chose to save my life.

-Through this tragedy and suffering there has been weeping and mourning, but there has also been laughter, singing, and joy because our joy is the Lord’s.
+Through this tragedy and suffering there was weeping and mourning, but there was also been laughter, singing, and joy because our joy is the Lord’s.
 It’s not ours- IT’S HIS JOY!